SOS! SOS! Secretary of State Compliance Demystified

 What legal entity is your institution?
 A corporation?
 A government entity?
 Something else?
 You should research and then confirm the answer to this question with one of these offices.
 This is an important fact to know when doing SOS research because the regulatory requirements in some states differ depending on the identity of the institution's legal entity.

-Hopefully you’ve done this already, but if not, get to it!
-It’s essential that you know where your students are located so that you can prioritize states for compliance.
+Hopefully, you have done this already, but if not, get to it!
+It is essential that you know where your students are located so that you can prioritize states for compliance.
 This type of demographic data is usually processed in the office of institutional research and data management or some similar title.
 State authorization compliance professionals are encouraged to make a connection with someone in the campus institutional research office to explain what data is needed and to be able to access it easily.

 The most effective data will show the students who list a state other than the institution’s home state as their “residence” (or however institutions define the address of where students are located while taking courses) AND are taking only online courses.
-How accurate that address is depends on how often students are asked to update their address and if it is clear to them which address they need to give.
+State and Federal regulations direct that the institution must determine where the student is “located”.
+How accurate that address is depends on how often students are asked to update their address and if it is clear to them which address that they need to give.

 The next step in the research is to call the Secretary of State’s office to verify what was found online and/or to ask the representative how their office defines “Foreign Corporation.”
 Sometimes the response over the phone gives more detail about the definition that was given in the statutes.
 If a phone call is not helpful, another “test” to see if an SOS office oversees institutions of higher education is to search their list of registered institutions on their website.
 Do a keyword search for “college” or “university” -- are any listed?
 Are only schools with an on-ground presence in the state listed?
 This can help you to make the compliance determination for your institution.